zumba/zumba.github.com/_posts/2014-01-06-json-serializer.md

 ### What about to use `json_encode` with `Serializable` interface?

-Nops.
+Nope.
 If your entity implements `Serializable`, you can define how to serialize and unserialize, but PHP put their serializable code around it, which means the output is not 100% JSON.

 ### Hmmm, so what about JMS Serializer?